Guru Killer, Primate Provocateur, Literary Warrior & Liberated Thinker

 For the past 10 years he has been establishing Budokon Academies through out Asia, Europe and the US.
 He presents annually at Wanderlust, the Tokyo Yoga Show, the London Yoga Show, the Austria Yoga Conference, The German Yoga Conference, Indonesian Yoga Festival, and the Yoga Journal Conference.

-Cameron Shayne was born the first of 3 children to Ginger Smith, a personal trainer, and James Walter Johnson, a graphic artist and musician, in the southern city of Charlotte, North Carolina.
+Cameron Shayne was born the first of 3 children to Ginger Smith and James Walter Johnson, in the southern city of Charlotte, North Carolina.
 His extended family had very strong influence during his early years.
 His father's side was filled with an unusual mixture of artist, musicians, and unorthodox characters with a lineage tracing back to the nineteenth century American folk hero Davy Crockett.
 On his mother's side were educators, military officers, business men, horse breeders, and political figures.

 Cameron spent most of his adolescent years catching snakes, playing in creeks and woods surrounding his family's middle-class home in the North Carolina countryside.
 His parents divorced when he was 10 years old.
 His mother remarried to a man named Ken Smith who became an important role model for Cameron throughout his life.